-The CC hardware/firmware system is designed to provide the flexibility, extensibility and scalability to support possible future upgrades to the DAQ.
-This poster presents the initial performance related tests with the first prototype of the CC hardware.
-The tests involving the actual FEE hardware and a prototype DAQ system integration test are to be done soon.
-The tests showed us that the MTCA.4 solution involving a general purpose AMC and a RTM tailored for the specific functionality is valid for the 2D pixel detector clock and control system.
-In the light of the observations shown here we are going to start designing the final version of the CC hardware.
+This poster presents the initial performance related tests with the first prototype of the CC hardware and further development to improve the performance.
+Initial tests confirmed that the MTCA.4 solution involving a general purpose AMC and a RTM tailored for the specific functionality is valid for the 2D pixel detector clock and control system.
+The tests involving the actual FEE hardware and a prototype DAQ system integration test are being done and the final version of the CC hardware is currently being developed.